9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 return length $_ if $_;
 ```

 If you are unable to provide a good instant answer, you can simply return nothing.
+You'll notice we did that if $_ didn't contain anything.

 ```perl
 return;
 ```

-In the example, you'll notice we did that if $_ didn't contain anything.

 Goodies technically return a [ZeroClickInfo object](https://metacpan.org/module/WWW::DuckDuckGo::ZeroClickInfo).
-This effect happens completely transparently to you by default, but you can override default behavior via the **zci** keyword.
+This effect happens transparently by default, but you can override this default behavior via the **zci** keyword.

+For example, you may want to set **is_cached** if your instant answer never expires.
+You can find other attributes in the [object documentation](https://metacpan.org/module/WWW::DuckDuckGo::ZeroClickInfo).

 ```perl
 zci is_cached => 1;
 ```

-For example, you may want to set **is_cached** (like in the example) if instant answer never expires.
-You can find other attributes in the [object documentation](https://metacpan.org/module/WWW::DuckDuckGo::ZeroClickInfo).

 Finally, all Perl packages that load correctly should [return a true value](http://stackoverflow.com/questions/5293246/why-the-1-at-the-end-of-each-perl-package).

 ```perl
 1;
 ```

+### Making Goodies

+You can see a lot of working Goodie examples in our [zeroclickinfo-goodies repository](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/lib/DDG/Goodie).
+Feel free to fork it, play around and submit a pull request!